AdobeDocs/workfront.de-DE/help/quicksilver/maestro/architecture/architecture-information.md

 <!--
 ---
 title: "Architecture: article index"
-description: The following articles describe how you can configure the architecture of Adobe Maestro.
-As part of this configuration, you learn how you create workspaces, record types, and custom fields to map out the workflows you want to manage in Adobe Maestro.
+description: The following articles describe how you can configure the architecture of Adobe Workfront planning.
+As part of this configuration, you learn how you create workspaces, record types, and custom fields to map out the workflows you want to manage in Workfront planning.
 hidefromtoc: yes
 author: Alina
 feature: Work Management